hamilton-health-sciences/warfarin/REPLICATION.md

 ### Behavioral cloning

 When using WIS-estimated value as the model selection metric, a behavioral cloning model is necessary.
+Additionally, the "generative network" of the BCQ model can be fixed to a behavioral cloner as well.
 To tune it:

     $ python3 scripts/tune_bc.py \
         --train_data `pwd`/data/clean_data/train_data.feather \